 What makes the Erfurt Christmas Market distinct is the epic 25 meters tall Christmas tree adorned with hundreds of candles.
-There is also a tall Christmas pyramid with a traditional nativity scene, surrounded by a charming winter-wonderland forest.
+A tall Christmas pyramid with a traditional nativity scene is also surrounded by a charming winter-wonderland forest.

 Be sure to take a peek at the Floral Christmas exhibition in the underground cellars of Erfurt Cathedral.